 In short, to make your own gesso all you need to do is mix 1/4 cup of talcum powder (Baby powder that has talcum powder as an ingredient can also be used), 1 tablespoon white glue (Elmer´s glue or PVA glue), 1 tablespoon white acrylic paint, and as much water as you need until the desired consistency is achieved.

 So as you can see making your own gesso is actually quite easy.

 Here are the ingredients, that you will need, in a little more detail:

 - as much water as you need

-There are some online stores, that sell taclum powder but you can sometimes also get it at your local pharmacy.
+There are some online stores, that sell talcum powder but you can sometimes also get it at your local pharmacy.

-My prefered way, though, is to simply buy baby powder.
-Quite a lot of baby powders have taclum powder as the main ingredient.
+My preferred way, though, is to simply buy baby powder.
+Quite a lot of baby powders have talcum powder as the main ingredient.
 So you can easily just buy one of these baby powders and use that instead.
 The receipt will still work just fine.